Stake vs SelfWealth (2026):

 | ASX LICs and REITs | Yes | Yes |

-| US-listed shares (NYSE/NASDAQ) | Yes | Yes |
+| ASX bonds and hybrid securities | Yes | Yes |

 | US-listed ETFs | Yes | Yes |

-| Fractional US shares | Yes | No |
+| Fractional US shares | Yes (from US$10) | No |

 | Crypto / CFDs | No | No |

-CHESS sponsorship and account types
+CHESS sponsorship, account types and investor protection

 | Account feature | Stake | SelfWealth |